-100 Round Loom Projects with Free Patterns by 2014 is certainly a labor of love.
+100 FREE Round Loom Knitting Projects by 2014 is certainly a labor of love.
 Because I know I can’t do it alone I am asking for help from other Loomers .
 This will allow me to give you folks cool easy projects and introduce or reintroduce you to great sites and awesome loom knitters.

 Here is the story behind the challenge.
 I was teaching a beginners Round Loom knitting class during a warm South Florida weekend.
 One of the ladies asked me if she should spend her money buying more round looms.
 What kind of stuff could she make.
 I thought about all the things can be made on a round loom.
 A simple knit hat, scarves, bracelets, umbrella holders, ties and belts can be made using circular looms.
 She was shocked to discover that not all the finished work had to be round.
 You can get a square from a circle.
 I think a kinder-gardener would freak-out if you told them.
 A square peg in the round hole.
 Well let’s not get distracted with that subject..